 If you still like your company and are comfortable with your auto insurance premium and the type of coverage you carry, car insurance shopping may not be necessary.
 Your situation is unique to you; only you can weigh the pros and cons of staying with your current company versus shopping around and switching carriers.

-If you want to get the best possible car insurance rate, you may be wondering when to shop for car insurance.
-The reality is that there is no set timeline for how often to shop car insurance policies.
+If you want to get the best possible car insurance rate, you may be wondering when to shop for auto insurance.
+The reality is that there is no best time to get car insurance; unlike automakers, car insurance companies don’t run annual sales or come out with seasonal offers.
 You can switch companies, in most cases, whenever you want.
-Some people opt to shop for car insurance at least once a year — usually at the time of their policy renewal — to ensure that they are getting the best rate for their situation.
+Some people opt to shop for car insurance at least once a year — usually at the time of their policy renewal — to ensure that they are getting the best rate for the coverage they need.

 Your rates are increasing

-Average full coverage car insurance rates increased 14 percent from 2022 to 2023.
-While rates are highly personalized and account for individual risk factors such as driving record and previous claims history, this increase was also due largely to inflation.
+While rates are highly personalized and account for individual risk factors such as driving record and previous claims history, this increase was largely due to rising repair costs and more expensive vehicle prices.
 Car insurance saw a delayed impact from the widespread inflation that took off during 2020 and 2021, according to the Insurance Information Institute.
-This, combined with an increase in claims as drivers got back on the road post-pandemic, may help explain the rate increases many drivers now continue to see.
+Combined with an increase in claims and accidents as drivers got back on the road post-pandemic, many drivers have experienced rate increases recently.

-Because rates are going up, this might be a great time to shop around for more affordable coverage.
-Just be sure to choose the same coverage limits that you currently have when doing comparison quotes, or as close as possible, so you get a true price comparison.
-If you choose lower limits than you have now, you’ll likely get a cheaper quote, but you won’t truly know which company is offering the lower price for the coverage you want.
+As such, this might be a great time to shop around for more affordable coverage.
+Just be sure to choose the same coverage limits that you currently have when comparing quotes (or as close as possible), so you get a true price comparison.
+If you choose lower limits than you have now, you’ll likely get a cheaper quote, but you won’t truly know which company is offering the lowest price for the coverage you want.

 You're moving to a new area